Your home is a dangerous place.

 They are curious rodents and do not recognize what is going to cause them harm.

-Hence, the need to chinchilla proof a room where your chinchilla interacts and understand how to chinchilla a proof room correctly.
+Hence, the need to chinchilla proof a room where your chinchilla interacts, and to understand how to chinchilla a proof room correctly.

-This is ultimately going to allow you to provide the best care for your chinchilla and keep them safe.
+This is ultimately going to allow you to provide the best care for your chinchilla and keep it safe.

 Let’s start diving into some of the situations that will come up when chinchilla proofing your room of choice and ensure we cover all angles of the job.

-Here is a quick video I put together about chinchilla proofing a room the correct way.
+Before that, here is a quick video I put together about chinchilla proofing a room the correct way, for anyone who prefers to watch a video.

 Block Potential Escapes